Skip to main content

 Phase I is conducted by an editorial panel composed of scientists from an array of scientific backgrounds.
 The composition of the editorial panel attempts to capture a wide breadth of scientific expertise, experiences, and perspectives.

-For this phase, the editorial panel only has access to the anonymized Specific Aims pages and does not have access to other application material or the identities of investigators or institutions.
-The editorial panel uses the anonymized Specific Aims pages to identify a subset of applications with the most transformative potential.
+The editorial panel uses the Specific Aims pages to identify a subset of applications with the most transformative potential.
 The review process ends for the unselected applications, while the subset of selected applications moves on to Phase II.

 Phase II